zahidkhawaja/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JavaScript library that allows you to build user interface components with useful functionality such as states/side effects.

 - [ ] What does it mean to _think_ in react?

+Thinking of your project as a hierachy of components - made up of modular, reusable code.

 - [ ] Describe state.

+An object that represents the "state" of a mutable part of the app.

 - [ ] Describe props.

+Props are properties being used by a component, passed in just like parameters of a function.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Anything that affects something outside the scope of the current function, including API requests (using Axios, in this project).
+You can sync effects using the dependency array.

 ## Project Set Up